Dracaena reflexa (Song of India Plant) Indoor Care, Propagation, Problems and Solutions

 Light Requirements

 Song of India Plant grows best in bright indirect light (dappled light).
-Keep it away from direct sunlight as it can scorch the leaves.
+Position it infront of a large, brightly-lit window away from direct sunlight to prevent scorching of the leaves; brown, crispy leaves.

 Rotate the pot regularly to ensure that the plant receives light on all sides for even growth.